 Before we get to the solutions, however, let’s examine exactly why your toilet and tanks stink.

 Inside your holding tanks, there are two basic types of bacteria: aerobic and anaerobic.
 These two types of bacteria function in different ways.
 Aerobic bacteria (which we’ll call “good” bacteria) thrive in oxygen-rich environments, emitting only carbon dioxide and water as they break down human waste and toilet paper.
 Anaerobic bacteria (we’ll call them “bad” bacteria), on the other hand, release smelly hydrogen sulfide gas as they break down waste.
 Anaerobic bacteria are found in your stomach, and when you use the bathroom in your RV, those anaerobic bacteria get released into your holding tank, where they can produce disgusting odors!
+Check out this article for more on anaerobic and aerobic bacteria.

 We need to be clear about something here: both types of bacteria will break down solid waste inside the tank, which is a crucial step in avoiding clogs and backups.
 Only one, aerobic bacteria, can do this without creating smelly byproducts and odors.
 Remember, bacteria is absolutely necessary inside your tank.
 Just make sure it's the RIGHT kind of bacteria.